erfindergarden/Birthday-Board/Readme.md

-# Penny Pi - Big Raspberry Pi Birthday Weekend
+# Birthday Board - Raspberry Pi enhanced Penny Board

-For the Raspberry Pi 4th Birthday we made
+For the Raspberry Pi 4th Birthday Weekend in Cambridge

 ## Bill of Material